Marudhuri Raja

 Marudhuri Raja is a Telugu film writer, director.
 He worked as a dialogue writer for more than 350 films.
 He worked with noted Telugu film directors like E. V. V. Satyanarayana, S. V. Krishna Reddy, K. Raghavendra Rao.
 Raja made his debut as a dialogue writer with the film Navabharatam.

 Personal life

 Raja was born in Guntur and studied in Ongole.
 He was interested in theater arts since his childhood.
 One of five siblings, his elder brother, M. V. S. Haranatha Rao, was a noted film and stage writer and artist.
 His father Rangacharyulu was a clerk and mother was a carnatic music professional.

 He used to go to mythological dramas along with his father.
 When his mother got transferred to Ongole, Raja also went there and joined Sarma College.

 Raja wrote, directed and acted in stage plays since child hood.
 Before entering into the film industry he wrote 18 stage plays while schooling.
 Later he moved Hyderabad, found loved of his life Kasturi and is married to her.

-They have four children Vinod, Keerthi, Kishore & Mahalakshmi.
+They have two children Vinod, Mahalakshmi.